moosefs/moosefs/README.md

 * `moosefs-chunkserver` MooseFS Chunkserver for data storage servers,
 * `moosefs-client` MooseFS Client – client side package to mount the filesystem.

 ### Source code

 Feel free to download the source code from our GitHub code repository!

 Install the following dependencies before building MooseFS from sources:

+* **Debian / Ubuntu**:
-* Debian/Ubuntu: `sudo apt install build-essential libpcap-dev zlib1g-dev libfuse3-dev pkg-config`
+  `sudo apt install build-essential libpcap-dev zlib1g-dev libfuse3-dev pkg-config`
-(if you don't have FUSE v.
-3 in your system, use `sudo apt install build-essential libpcap-dev zlib1g-dev libfuse-dev pkg-config`)
+  if you don't have FUSE 3.x in your system, use:
+  `sudo apt install build-essential libpcap-dev zlib1g-dev libfuse-dev pkg-config`

+* **CentOS / RHEL / Rocky Linux / AlmaLinux**:
-* CentOS/RHEL: `sudo yum install gcc make libpcap-devel zlib-devel fuse3-devel pkgconfig` (if you don't have FUSE v.
-3 in your system, use `sudo yum install gcc make libpcap-devel zlib-devel fuse-devel pkgconfig`)
+  `sudo yum install gcc make libpcap-devel zlib-devel fuse3-devel pkgconfig`
+  if you don't have FUSE 3.x in your system, use:
+  `sudo yum install gcc make libpcap-devel zlib-devel fuse-devel pkgconfig`

 Recommended packages:

+* **Debian / Ubuntu**:
-* Debian/Ubuntu: `sudo apt install fuse3`
+  `sudo apt install fuse3`
-(if you don't have FUSE v.
-3 in your system, use `sudo apt install fuse`)
+  if you don't have FUSE 3.x in your system, use:
+  `sudo apt install fuse`

+* **CentOS / RHEL / Rocky Linux / AlmaLinux**:
-* CentOS/RHEL: `sudo yum install fuse3`
+  `sudo yum install fuse3`
-(if you don't have FUSE v.
-3 in your system, use `sudo yum install fuse`)
+  if you don't have FUSE 3.x in your system, use:
+  `sudo yum install fuse`

 ### Building MooseFS:

-* Linux: Run ./linux\_build.sh.
+* Linux: Run `./linux_build.sh`
-* FreeBSD: Run ./freebsd\_build.sh.
+* FreeBSD: Run `./freebsd_build.sh`
-* macOS: Run ./macosx\_build.sh (note: macFUSE must be installed beforehand).
+* macOS: Run `./macosx_build.sh`
+  (note: macFUSE must be installed beforehand)

 These scripts only build MooseFS and do not install binaries (i.e., they do not run `make install`).
-To install them, run `make install` (as root or `sudo make install`) manually.
+To install them, run `make install` (as `root` or `sudo make install`) manually.

 ### Minimal setup

 Just three steps to have MooseFS up and running:

 #### 1. Install at least one Master Server

 1. Install `moosefs-master` package
 2. Prepare default config (as `root`):
 ```